-For each EU country a fishing fleet capacity ceiling is established, in kilowatts (kW) and gross tonnage (gt).
-New fishing vessels may enter the fleet only after the same fleet capacity (in kW and gt) is removed from the fleet.
-Through this ‘entry-exit’ system Europe’s fleet can no longer increase.
+For each EU country a fishing fleet capacity ceiling is established, in kilowatts (kW) and gross tonnage (GT).
+New fishing vessels may enter the fleet only after the same fleet capacity (in kW and GT) is removed from the fleet.
+Through this ‘entry-exit’ system Europe’s fleet capacity can no longer increase.

 The Commission maintains an EU fleet register with the necessary vessel information, which it receives periodically from the Member States.
 A first release of the new application for the fleet register (FLEET) is available.